GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 ### Jump to definition

-A small preamble before listing the items we should generate links for: if an item which will get a link is preceded by a path, each part of the path will be a link to its target.
+We will generate a link for each path segment of a path to its respective definition.
 For example:

 ```rust
 let x: b::c::D; // `b` is a link to `b`, `c` is a link to `b::c`, `D` is a link to `b::c::D`.